WASdev/sample.voice.gateway/soe/node-red/weather/README.md

 6. Setup a Voice Agent in the IBM Voice Agent with Watson service with the phone number provisioned in step 1.
 7. You'll also need to point your voice agent at your SOE.

+In terms of the Voice Gateway interactions, this SOE demo is extremely simple.
+The only complexity comes from the fact that two request to The Weather Service are required to get the daily forecast.
+The first request converts the city and state names into a longitude and latitude which is required to get the daily forecast.
+The second request to The Weather Service retrieves the daily forecast.
+Note that during these request to The Weather Service, the Voice Gateway payload is preserved in a msg variable called **vgwPayload**.
+This must be preserved so that the response that goes back to the VGW has all the payload from Conversation plus any changes made by the SOE to the output text.

+Please comment on the public Slack channel if you run into any issues or feel these instructions are somehow lacking.